EmreKarahan/aspnetcore-react-ts/README.md

-# Welcome to ASP.NET Core
+# Welcome to ASP.NET Core & React & Typescript & Browserify

 We've made some big updates in this release, so it’s **important** that you spend a few minutes to learn what’s new.